danielharrell/open-eyes-lect-2017-18/Open.md

 But if the self is *not* transcended in the awareness of anything else, then it is hard to see how we are truly open rather than truly closed.
-For on this account of awareness, it seems that only if the self *enclose* what lies outside it, can the self be *open* to what lies outside it.
+For on this account of awareness, it seems that only if the self *encloses* what lies outside it, can the self be *open* to what lies outside it.
 And we ourselves would then be enclosed in openness, just like the parabola, in having selves at all, and as if being open